VRDog28/BrowserLinux/wiki/user.md

 ## 🔧 Customizing your user
 ### 🕶️ Changing your name
 To change your name follow these steps:
-type `sudo nano /etc/profiles/default.conf` to change configuration.
+1. type `sudo nano /etc/profiles/default.conf` to change configuration.
-in qoutes replace userName="old_name" to userName="new_name"
+2. replace userName="old_name" to userName="new_name"
-reboot using `sudo reboot` to apply the changes
+3. reboot using `sudo reboot` to apply the changes
 ### 🕶️ Changing the hostname
 Same for the hostname
 ### 🔒 Changing the root password